 The Director may approve other substantially identical arrangements.
-Such designs that have been approved by a classification society that is a member of the International Association of Class Societies (IACS) may be submitted for consideration to Neil Rowarth, Compliance Manager - North at neil.rowarth@maritimenz.govt.nz.
+Such designs that have been approved by a classification society that is a member of the International Association of Class Societies (IACS) may be submitted for consideration to enquiries@maritimenz.govt.nz.